aayush993/AWS-SAA-Notes/API Gateway.md

 8. Transform and validate requests and responses
 9. Generate SDK and API specifications
 10. ==Cache== API responses
+	1. caches from 300 seconds to 1 hour.

 ## Integrations
 1. Lambda function